hanatos/vkdt/src/pipe/readme.md

 their i/o and buffer layouts in the most generic way. for vulkan, we'll turn this into a command buffer with dependencies.

+this is still called "pipeline" because we'll need to push it into a somewhat linear pipeline for execution on the gpu (via topological sort of the DAG).

 TODO: see graph.h

 memory: